Climate Change

 Short-term 1-3 years

-Transition risk: (Q) Increased cost of materials
+Transition Risks: (Q) Increased cost of raw materials

-Medium-long term: 3-10 years
+Mid-to-long term 3-10 years

 Image